SatelliteQE/broker/README.md

 # Configuration
 The broker_settings.yaml file is used, through DynaConf, to set configuration values for broker's interaction with its 'providers'.

-DynaConf integration provides support for setting environment variables to override any settings from the yaml file.
+DynaConf integration provides support for setting environment variables to override any settings from broker's config file.

-An environment variable override would take the form of: `DYNACONF_AnsibleTower__base_url="https://my.ansibletower.instance.com"`.
+An environment variable override would take the form of: `BROKER_AnsibleTower__base_url="https://my.ansibletower.instance.com"`.
 Note the use of double underscores to model nested maps in yaml.

-Broker allows for multiple instances of a provider to be in the configuration file.
+Broker allows for multiple instances of a provider to be in its config file.
 You can name an instance anything you want, then put instance-specfic settings nested under the instance name.
 One of your instances must have a setting `default: True`.

 For the AnsibleTower provider, authentication can be achieved either through setting a username and password, or through a token (Personal Access Token in Tower).

 A username can still be provided when using a token to authenticate.
 This user will be used for inventory sync (examples below).
-This may be helpful for AnsibleTower administrators who would like to use their own token to authenticate, but want to set a different user in configuration for checking inventory.
+This might be helpful for AnsibleTower administrators who would like to use their own token to authenticate, but want to set a different user in configuration for checking inventory.

-# Usage
+# CLI Usage
-**Checking out a VM**
+**Checking out a VM or container**
 ```
 broker checkout --workflow "workflow-name" --workflow-arg1 something --workflow-arg2 else
 ```